Shared Governance in Nursing: 5 Best Practices for Facilities

 5 Best Practices for Promoting Shared Governance

 Shared governance is best promoted through strong teamwork, leadership, and communication.
-Follow these best practices to implement a system that’s beneficial for both you and your staff.
+Follow these best practices to develop a system that’s beneficial for both you and your staff.

 1. Form a Democratic Council

-The first step to shared governance is creating a democratic council that regularly meets to elevate the voices of nurses.
-Set up a system in which nurses can apply and be elected as council members through a staff wide vote.
+The first step to implementing shared governance is to create a democratic council that regularly meets to elevate the voices of nurses.
+Set up a system in which nurses can apply and be elected as council members through a staff-wide vote.
 To promote transparency, ensure council meetings stay open to all staff who wish to attend and remain involved in the council’s planning.

 As an additional tip, consider creating incentives to encourage nurses to become council members.
 This can be done through a clinical ladder program or financial incentives such as a pay raise or bonus for participating nurses.